eaton-lab/toytree/docs/index.md

 # Welcome to toytree

 Welcome to **toytree**, a Python library for tree visualization, manipulation, and numerical and evolutionary analyses.
+If you are new to toytree, head to the [User Guide](/toytree/quick_guide/) to see examples and learn about its features.

 ## History
 `toytree` is an object-oriented library built to meet the desire for a framework